A Complete Guide to Cosmetic Dentistry in the UK

 The NHS won’t cover treatment that is being done for purely aesthetic reasons.
 Implants and veneers may be provided in rare circumstances if the patient can’t receive a bridge, denture or crown for whatever reason.

 Under-18s, pregnant mothers, those who have recently had a baby, and people receiving certain benefits can get free NHS dentistry.
 Otherwise, you’ll have to pay for your NHS treatment.
-Prices are banded according to the type of treatment you have, with the highest charge currently at £244.30.
+Prices are banded according to the type of treatment you have, with the highest charge at £256.50 for 2018/19.

 Braces are commonly offered to children and teenagers, but as an adult you can only get NHS braces if your teeth are severely misaligned and likely to cause you oral health problems.